namuol/react-seamstress/README.md

 What if we chose to use `@HasDeclarativeStyles` instead?

-This can be expressed much more cleanly, and "just works" -- `:expanded`'s opacity of 1 overrides `:busy`'s 0.5:
+This scenario already works as expected; `:expanded`'s opacity of 1 overrides `:busy`'s 0.5:

 ```js
 <Combobox style={{